-This course explores the history and culture of the Sephardic diaspora from the expulsion of Spanish and Portuguese Jewry at the end of the fifteenth century to the present.
-We will start with a brief introduction into the history of Iberian Jews prior to 1492, asking how this experience created a distinct subethnic Jewish group: the Sephardim.
-We will then follow their migratory path to North Africa, Italy, the Ottoman Empire, the Netherlands, and the Americas.
-The questions we will explore include: in what sense did Jews of Iberian heritage form a transnational community?
-How did they use their religious, cultural, and linguistic ties to advance their commercial interests?
-How did they transmit and transform aspects of Spanish culture and create a vibrant Ladino literature?
-How did the Sephardim interact with Ashkenazi, Greek, North African, and other Jewish, Muslim, and Christian communities?
-How did Jewish emigres from Spain and Portugal become intermediaries between Christian Europe and the Ottoman Empire?
-What was the role of Sephardim in Europe's transatlantic expansion?
-How did conversos (converts to Christianity) return to Judaism and continue to grapple with their ambiguous religious identity?
-How did Ottoman and North African Jews respond to European cultural trends and colonialism and create their own unique forms of modern culture?
-How did the Holocaust impact Sephardic Jewry?
-The course will end with a discussion of the Sephardic experience in America and Israel today.
-Please Note: L75 566 is intended for Graduate Students only.
+We will start with an introduction into the history of Spanish Jews prior to 1492, asking to what extent memories of pre-expulsion Iberia are at the heart of Sephardi identity.
+We will then follow the migratory path of Sephardi exiles to North Africa, Italy, the Ottoman Empire, the Netherlands, and the Americas.
+The questions we will explore include: in what sense did Sephardim form a transnational community?
+How did they transmit and transform aspects of Spanish culture in form of Ladino (Judeo-Spanish) language and literature?
+How did they become intermediaries between Christian Europe and the Ottoman Empire?
+What was their role in Europe's transatlantic expansion and the slave trade?
+How did Ottoman and North African Jews respond to European cultural trends in the nineteenth century and create their own forms of modernity?
+How did the Holocaust impact Sephardi Jews?

 Course Attributes: EN H; AS HUM; AS LCD; FA HUM; AR HUM